YukiGasai/obsidian-google-tasks/README.md

     -   add `http://127.0.0.1:42813/callback/` and `http://127.0.0.1:42813/callback/` as redirect URI
 -   add the keys into the fields unter the plugin settings
 -   Press Login

+## Usage

+### Google Task View

+-   Open view by pressing the checkmark icon in the left sidebar
+-   View will open and list your tasks
+    -   Complete them by clicking the checkbox
+    -   Edit them by long clicking the task
+    -   Show and hide the todo and done list by pressing the title texts
+    -   Force update the list by pressing on Google Tasks
+    -   The list will check for changes in a set intervall (changeable in settings)
+    -   Press the plus button to create a new task
+    -   Use the dropdown to switch between lists

+### Commands

+#### List Google Tasks

+Shows a list of all un done tasks selcting one will complete the task

+#### Create Google Tasks

+Will open a popup to create a new task

+#### Insert Google Tasks

+Will insert a lost of all un done tasks into the current file.
+Checking the task inside the File will complete / uncomplete it.